The Anglo-Chinese Flotilla of 1862-63

 A British steam warship represented in Kaigai Shinwa, a Japanese book about the First Opium War.
 Image by Mineta Fuko available under a Creative Commons License

 By 1858 Shanghai was flourishing but the situation at Guangzhou (Canton) had deteriorated and the second Opium War was underway (1856-1860), not forgetting the much more significant ongoing Taiping Rebellion in southern China.
 In June 1858 Lord Elgin invited Lay to take part in the negotiations with the Qing as an interpreter; he accepted and became Elgin’s ‘attack dog’.
 The Chinese account is that ‘the barbarian H.N.
 Lay tried to force acquiescence and was discourteous in the extreme’.
 The Chinese had been used to negotiating from a position of strength because the foreigners did not understand the language or the accepted way of proceeding.
-Lay’s fluency and knowledge allowed him to circumvent the Chinese previously successful negotiating strategies.
+Lay’s fluency and knowledge allowed him to circumvent the Chinese previously successful negotiating ploys.
 Lay’s masterstroke was to produce an official Chinese document that showed how they had planned to mislead the barbarians by guile.
-It was really down to him that the Treaty of Tianjin (1858) was reluctantly signed with much bitterness by the Chinese government and the Emperor.
+It was really down to him that the Treaty of Tianjin (1858) was signed with much bitterness by a reluctant Chinese Emperor and government.

 Lay benefited directly from the treaty, as he was appointed Inspector General for all the new treaty ports.
 He worked industriously to roll out the Shanghai model for international trading and was instrumental in translating a key book on International Law into Chinese so that at least the expected rules of commerce were known to both sides.
 He considered that he was providing a service to both China and Britain: ‘I need scarcely observe in passing that the notion of a gentleman acting under an Asiatic barbarian is preposterous.
 I am not a Chinese official but a foreign adviser without rank, but with a high and influential position, because trusted in and honored.’
 He went on to explicitly state his shocking viewpoint: ‘there is no such thing, at present, as equality between the European and Asiatic… The Chinese are, when compared with ourselves, but children; fractious, vicious children they often are, but it is as children and not as grown-up men that they should be treated.’
 His Chinese Customs Union was staffed chiefly by foreigners and not Chinese; at one time 62% of high officials were British.